 Jason sighed, a little restless.

-“You can go get yourself a drink if you want.
+“You can go get yourself a drink, if you want.
 You know where everything is.”

 “Yes!”
 And then Jason was gone, off to the kitchen and the alcohol.
 Ephraim stared at the spot Jason had just been, imagining the feel of Jason’s hands on him, the pressure of his weight on top of Ephraim’s body, the heat of his bare skin on Ephraim’s.
-Maybe this party wasn’t going to be a total bust after all.
+Maybe this party wasn’t going to be a total bust, after all.
 When it was over, he could live on half-formed fantasies of Jason for a few months at least.

-A van full of people arrived, some of them immediately disappearing to a guest bedroom, some filling into the living room to talk, dance, drink, or a combination of the three.
+A van full of people arrived, some of them immediately disappearing to a guest bedroom, some filing into the living room to talk, dance, drink, or a combination of the three.
 No one really noticed Ephraim and he didn’t expect them to.
 Neat clothes, tidy brown hair and matching eyes, and a shy personality weren’t exactly an attention-demanding combination.
 He ended up standing off to one side, watching out of the way.

 Ephraim glanced over to see Jason standing nearby, looking at him with those dark eyes that made Ephraim feel fluttery.
 “Hi.”